oceanhackweek/oceanhackweek.github.io/ohw23/applicants.md

 ### Q: I work in a non-US institution / organization / company.
 Can I apply?

-Yes, we welcome applications from abroad for the *virtual* event.
+Yes, we welcome applications from abroad for both the in-person and virtual events.
-Due to COVID-19 concerns, the *in-person* event will be limited to vaccinated US residents.

 ### Q: I was a participant in previous OceanHackWeek.
 Can I apply again?

 Yes, we welcome applications from previous participants, but priority will be given to new applicants.
-If you are interested in being a TA (teaching assistant) during the hackweek, please mention that in the application.
+If you are interested in assisting as a project or tutorial helper during the hackweek, please mention that in the application.

 ### Q: Am I supposed to participate in all tutorials and presentations?